AvtsVivek/LearnVsExt/src/tasks/500650-AddingSimpleCommand/ReadMe.md

-1. Create a new project.
+1. Create a VSix new project.

 2. Add new item as follows.